hxdxri/M3-470/lepalex/README.md

 Team: **Tech Titans**
 Course: **CMPT 470 – Reproducibility Assignment**

+## Assignment Scope
+For each assigned tool, we will:
+1. Verify and document the official artifact.
+2. Set up the required environment.
+3. Run smoke tests and capture evidence.
+4. Execute on approved benchmark(s) using default or paper-specified settings.
+5. Assess outcomes and assign a TES category.
 ---

 # 1. Paper Information

 Paper Title:
-LePalex: An Extended Line-Based Approach to Detect Code Clones Using Syntactic and Lexical Information
+An Extended Line-Based Approach to Detect Code Clones Using Syntactic and Lexical Information

 Authors:
-[Add authors from the paper]
+K. Maeda

 Publication Year:
-[Add year]
+2010

 Paper Link:
-[Insert DOI / PDF link]
+10.1109/ITNG.2010.176.

 Discovery Method:
-Example: Paper located using Google Scholar search with the title provided in the assignment.
+Example: Paper located using Google search with the title provided in the assignment(LePalex: An Extended Line-Based Approach to Detect Code Clones Using Syntactic and Lexical Information).

 ---

 # 2. Artifact Discovery

 Official Artifact Link:
-[Insert GitHub repository / project website / download link]

-Artifact Type:

-* GitHub repository
-* Binary release
-* Archived source code
-* N/A (if none found)
+Artifact Could Not be found

 Artifact Discovery Process:
-Describe how the artifact was located.
-For example:

-* Searched the paper for repository links
+* Searched the repository for repository links
+* Checked Paper References and Citation for Links
 * Checked author websites
 * Searched GitHub for "LePalex"
-* Checked research lab pages

-If no artifact was found, document the search attempts.

-Example:

-Search attempts included:

-* Google Scholar
-* GitHub
-* Author university pages

 Result:
 No official artifact could be located.